SysEx support in Live 10

 How do I determine which SysEx messages to use?

-The device's manual should usually include a SysEx implementation chart.
+The device's manual should include a SysEx implementation chart.

 Where can I get further help with my Max for Live device?